-Judy Murphy book on assertiveness is a short guide on how to become more assertive communication.
+Judy Murphy’s classic book on assertiveness is a short guide on how to become more assertive communicators.

 The full title is: “Assertiveness: How to Stand Up for Yourself and Still Win the Respect of Others”.